azubieta/Blog/_posts/2019-06-19-Introducing-AppImage-Services.md

 different technologies we can only rely on using a IPC technique being DBus our best candidate as it\'s stable, tested and broadly adopted.

-Each set of features will should be exposed in a separated interface (like a micro-service) so the different clients applications doesn't have to depend/implement and support a large API.
+Each set of features will be exposed in a separated interface (like a micro-service) so the different clients applications doesn't have to depend/implement and support a large API.
 Being the most relevant interfaces:
 - Launcher: responsible for creating launcher entries and of course launch